 What is bone cancer?

 True bone cancers are sarcomas.
 Sarcomas can develop anywhere in the body in both soft tissue and bones.
-Osteosarcomas originate in the bone cells and are the most common bone cancers; they occur mostly in people in ages 10 to 30 years old.
-Chondrosarcomas are the cancer of the cartilage cells, they are rare in people under the age of 20 and are the second most common form of bone cancer.
+Osteosarcomas originate in the bone cells and are the most common bone cancers; they occur mostly in people who are 10 to 30 years old.
+Chondrosarcomas are the cancer of cartilage cells.
+They are rare in people under age 20 and are the second most common form of bone cancer.

 Other types of bone cancers include:

 - Giant cell tumor of bone

 Bone pain is the most common sign of bone cancer, and as the tumor grows, the pain can become more persistent.
 Swelling, fractures and decreased mobility are also signs and symptoms of bone cancer.